tam7t/photograbber/README.md

 # PhotoGrabber
-A cross platform desktop application to backup images from Facebook.
+A cross platform desktop application to download images from Facebook.

 ## License
 Copyright (C) 2013 Ourbunny